Hero image showing a color wheel with complementary colors highlighted.

 • Art and illustration: Adds depth and drama to artistic works.

-• Photography: Enhances image impact with strategic color contrasts.
+• Photography: Enhances the impact of images with strategic color contrasts.

-• Film and animation: Directs the viewer's gaze that enhances the storytelling.
+• Film and animation: Directs the viewer's gaze to help enhance the storytelling.

 Show Hide video transcript